andyatkinson/andyatkinson.github.io/_posts/2024-05-28-top-5-postgresql-surprises-from-rails-developers.md

 ---
 layout: post
-title: "Top 5 PostgreSQL Surprises from Rails Devs"
+title: "Top Five PostgreSQL Surprises from Rails Devs"
 tags: []
 date: 2024-05-28
 comments: true
 ---
-At [Sin City Ruby 2024](/blog/2024/03/25/sin-city-ruby-2024) earlier this year, I presented a series of advanced PostgreSQL topics to Rails programmers that don’t often work with it deeply, and had great feedback about surprising and interesting things to them afterwards!
+At [Sin City Ruby 2024](/blog/2024/03/25/sin-city-ruby-2024) earlier this year, I presented a series of advanced PostgreSQL topics to Rails programmers.
+Afterwards, a number of people provided feedback on surprising or interesting things from the presentation.

-I jotted down each item, as I think this more fresh perspective can be helpful and interesting to Postgres “insiders.”

-Let's cover the items in no particular order.
+Let's cover the top five items in no particular order.

-## Top 5 PostgreSQL Surprises

-1. What Covering Indexes are and how to use them
+1. *Covering indexes* and how to use them
-1. PostgreSQL data storage in pages, and the relationship to query performance
+1. PostgreSQL data storage in pages and the relationship to query performance
-1. Topics related to ordered data in queries and indexes
+1. Topics related to storing and accessing ordered data
-1. Why `SELECT *` is not optimal, and how to enumerate all table columns in queries by default
+1. Why `SELECT *` is not optimal, and how to enumerate all table columns in queries to help spot opportunities to reduce the columns
-1. Using PostgreSQL in place of other databases for more types of work
+1. Using PostgreSQL for more types of work

-Let's dive into the details of each item.

 ## 1. Covering Indexes

-[Covering indexes](https://www.postgresql.org/docs/current/indexes-index-only-scans.html) are an index design tactic to bring in the data from two or more columns into the index.
-This type of index provides a targeted data source that supports a query.
+[Covering indexes](https://www.postgresql.org/docs/current/indexes-index-only-scans.html) add column data from two or more columns, supporting one or more queries.
+Having the column data predefined in an index can significantly reduce the query cost.
 PostgreSQL describes a covering index as:

 > An index specifically designed to include the columns needed by a particular type of query that you run frequently.

-[PostgreSQL Multicolumn indexes](https://www.postgresql.org/docs/current/indexes-multicolumn.html), which are indexes that include two or more columns in their definition, can act as a covering index by "covering" all the column data needed for one or more queries, ideally achieving an efficient "index only scan."

-When the planner can choose an index only scan, all the data needed for the query is supplied by the index itself.
+In PostgreSQL we can create covering indexes using [multicolumn indexes](https://www.postgresql.org/docs/current/indexes-multicolumn.html).
+Multicolumn indexes cover all of the columns needed for a query, meaning PostgreSQL could use an efficient index-only scan accessing the data using only the index.

-From PostgreSQL 12, we gained another covering index option.
-The keyword `INCLUDE` was added.
-How do we use it?
+From PostgreSQL 12, we gained an additional option to create covering indexes by using the `INCLUDE` keyword.
+How do we do that?

-The idea is to specify columns with `INCLUDE` that aren’t being filtered on, but are requested in the `SELECT` clause portion.
-Let’s look at an example.
+The idea for `INCLUDE` is to list columns that aren't being filtered on, but are requested in the `SELECT` clause.
+Let's look at an example.

 Here is the covering index definition I showed in the presentation, supporting a query for the [Rideshare](https://github.com/andyatkinson/rideshare) database, the example app from the book [High Performance PostgreSQL for Rails](https://pragprog.com/titles/aapsql/high-performance-postgresql-for-rails/):